montaynej/Git-Instructions/README.md

 ```javascript
 git init
 ```
-to initialise that folder for use with GIT then type
+to initialise that folder for use with GIT then type (make sure you have the clone address in your clipboard)

 ```javascript
 git remote add origin (and then paste the clone link)